MicrosoftDocs/appcenter-docs/docs/sdk/auth/react-native.md

 ### 4. iOS Specific

-Edit the project's `ios/{YourAppName}/AppDelegate.m`, so that `AppCenterReactNativeAuth` is the first App Center native package to be instantiated in the `didFinishLaunchingWithOptions` method.
+Go to the root folder of your React Native Project.
+Navigate to **ios/{YourAppName}/** and open the **AppDelegate.m** file.
+Edit the `didFinishLaunchingWithOptions` method so that `AppCenterReactNativeAuth` is the first App Center native package to be instantiated:

 ```objectivec
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions